dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmRelationalQueryNegotiationLenient:

     :ref:`Relational Query Negotiation Lenient <dcmRelationalQueryNegotiationLenient>`",boolean,"Indicates to accept C-FIND RQs without unique keys for levels above the query level also if support for relational-queries was not negotiated.
+May be overwritten by configured value for particular Archive Network AEs.

     (dcmRelationalQueryNegotiationLenient)"
     "
     .. _dcmRelationalRetrieveNegotiationLenient:

     :ref:`Relational Retrieve Negotiation Lenient <dcmRelationalRetrieveNegotiationLenient>`",boolean,"Indicates to accept C-MOVE and C-GET RQs without unique keys for levels above the query level also if support for relational-queries was not negotiated.
+May be overwritten by configured value for particular Archive Network AEs.

     (dcmRelationalRetrieveNegotiationLenient)"
+    "
+    .. _dcmRestrictRetrieveAccordingTransferCapabilities:

+    :ref:`Restrict Retrieve According Transfer Capabilities <dcmRestrictRetrieveAccordingTransferCapabilities>`",string,"Indicates if the set of requested objects to retrieve shall be restricted according the Transfer Capabilities of the Retrieve Destination.
+CONFIGURATION - consider configured Transfer Capabilities of the Destination AE, but treat a non accepted Presentation Context as failure.
+May be overwritten by configured value for particular Archive Network AEs.
+Enumerated values: NO, YES or CONFIGURATION.

+    (dcmRestrictRetrieveAccordingTransferCapabilities)"
     "
     .. _dcmSchedulerMinStartDelay: